Rushil-Dhinoja/DSA-90-Days-Challenge/Readme.md

 **Day 27**

 - Wrote 2 Function one to get Nth number from Fibonacci Series and One to get Set Bits of two Numbers

+**Day 28**

+- Wrote 2 Program 1 for Linear Search and MinMax of array in Python and JS